Aashishsharma/Learnings/HTML5/HTML5.md

   return true;
 }
 ```

-In this example, the main `index.html` page contains input fields for the range of numbers and a button to trigger the calculation.
-When the user clicks the "Calculate Primes" button, a new Web Worker is created using the `worker.js` script.
-The Web Worker calculates prime numbers within the specified range and sends the result back to the main thread using `postMessage()`.
-The main thread updates the result on the page.

-Keep in mind that Web Workers are subject to the same-origin policy, meaning that a worker loaded from a different domain won't be able to access resources from the main page.
-Additionally, it's important to consider browser compatibility and limitations when using Web Workers.
+Note - worker loaded from a different domain won't be able to access resources from the main page.

 ## Accessibility